RetroReversing/retroReversing/pages/gameboy/GameBoySDK.md

 ISX is the format that the Assembler (ISAS) compiles the programs into, it is a compressed version of the rom, to convert it into a standard gameboy rom you need to run it through CVTISX (ConvertISX).

 ### Intelligent Systems Character Designer (IS-CGB-CAD or DMG-CAD)
-The archive only seems to contains the "IS-CGB-CAD" tool, which I presume is some sort of graphics/map editor.
+The archive only seems to contains the **IS-CGB-CAD** tool, which I presume is some sort of graphics/map editor.
 Graphics, Sprites and Tiles are known as "characters" for the GameBoy.
 Its known as a Character development system.
 So I presume it stands for Intelligent Systems Character A???
 Designer or Development